591291-hvl/UlamSpiral/README.md

 This project was originally started first semester in java, but now revived in python with a goal to generate large images.

+ulamSpiralMatplotlib.py
-ulamSpiralMatplotlib.py - generates live animation ulam spiral, partially scrapped because of slow speed
+- generates live animation ulam spiral, partially scrapped because of slow speed

+ulamSpiralPyCairo.py
-ulamSpiralPyCairo.py - generates images for any given size
+- generates images for any given size

+ulamSpiralPolarCords.py
+- generates ulam spiral for polar coordinates
-ulamSpiralPolarCords.py - was given as a challenge by https://github.com/BirkJohannessen/PrimeSpiral.git
+- was given as a challenge by https://github.com/BirkJohannessen/PrimeSpiral.git

 Image generated with PyCairo